semgrep-cli

 Two shortcuts are available as alternatives, where you use a pre-compiled binary.
 The downsides of using a pre-compiled binary are:

-- You will not be able to make edits to
+- You are not able to make edits to

 semgrep-core

-, for example to fix a parse error. - Semgrep will fail if the interface between
+, for example to fix a parse error. - Semgrep fails if the interface between

 semgrep-cli